ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Introduction

-To address this limitation, we propose ViewSplat, a novel framework that shifts the paradigm from static primitive regression to view-adaptive dynamic splatting (\cref{fig:intro}).
+To address this limitation, we propose ViewSplat, a novel framework that shifts the paradigm from static primitive regression to view-adaptive splatting (\cref{fig:intro}).
 The key insight behind ViewSplat is that achieving high-fidelity 2D rendering from a \textit{specific} view is relatively straightforward, provided the underlying 3D primitives can be tailored to that viewpoint.
 We leverage this observation by shifting the network’s objective: instead of struggling to predict universal 3D Gaussians, the network focuses on generating view-specific updates that are far more feasible to learn.
 This shift allows our model to rectify initial errors and capture complex view-dependent details that a static model would otherwise miss.
-Building upon a pose-free feed-forward architecture~\cite{huang2025spfsplat,huang2025spfsplatv2}, our model introduces a mechanism that dynamically updates Gaussian primitives for every target viewpoint on-the-fly.
+Building upon a pose-free feed-forward architecture~\cite{huang2025spfsplat,huang2025spfsplatv2}, our model introduces a mechanism that updates Gaussian primitives for every target viewpoint on-the-fly.

-Specifically, ViewSplat predicts two components for a given scene: a set of base Gaussian primitives and the weights of dynamic MLPs.
-Unlike standard MLPs with fixed parameters, these dynamic MLPs are conditioned on the input scene context.
-During the rendering stage, these MLPs take the target view coordinates as input and predict view-dependent residual updates for all Gaussian attributes, including 3D position, scale, rotation, opacity, and SH coefficients.
+Specifically, ViewSplat predicts two components for a given scene: a set of base Gaussian primitives and the weights of scene-conditioned View MLPs.
+Unlike standard MLPs with fixed parameters, these View MLPs are conditioned on the input scene context.
+During the rendering stage, these MLPs take the target-view coordinates as input and predict view-dependent residual updates for all Gaussian attributes, including 3D position, scale, rotation, opacity, and SH coefficients.
 This allows each primitive to undergo geometric and photometric refinement tailored to the specific viewpoint.
 Consequently, ViewSplat can effectively compensate for initial estimation errors and synthesize high-frequency, non-Lambertian effects that are typically lost in static feed-forward representations.
+Our approach maintains the efficiency required for practical applications, achieving fast inference (15 FPS) and high-speed rendering (90 FPS) for the large-backbone variant while significantly outperforming existing generalizable models.
+Our main contributions are summarized as follows: \begin{itemize} \item We identify the static primitive bottleneck in feed-forward 3DGS and propose view-adaptive representations for high-fidelity synthesis. \item We introduce ViewSplat, which utilizes scene-conditioned View MLPs to predict view-dependent residuals for all Gaussian attributes, enabling the model to rectify geometric and appearance errors on-the-fly. \item We demonstrate that ViewSplat achieves state-of-the-art performance on standard benchmarks, effectively capturing complex view-dependent effects without the need for costly per-scene optimization or precomputed poses. \end{itemize}